Drill4J/realworld-demo/README.md

 This briefly covers features Drill4J provides for automation testing, but one have to remember Drill4J is not limited to UI Selenium tests.

-Drill4J also supports API tests, manual tests, unit tests (see full list of supported frameworks on [https://drill4j.github.io/docs](https://drill4j.github.io/)).
+Drill4J also supports API tests, manual tests, unit tests (see full list of supported frameworks in [Documentation](https://drill4j.github.io/docs/overview/why-drill4j)).

 In terms of platforms, Drill4J also provides .NET agent, besides Java and JavaScript capabilities demonstrated with this repo